Ola Electric: 2017–2019

-2020-present
+2020–present

-Ola Electric acquired Amsterdam-based electric scooter manufacturer Etergo in May 2020 and announced that it would launch its own line of electric scooters in India by 2021.
+In May 2020, Ola Electric acquired Etergo, an Amsterdam-based crowdfunded electric scooter manufacturer, for €3.75 million in a distress sale.
+Ola Electric announced that it would launch its own line of electric scooters in India by 2021.

-In December 2020, the company announced its plan to set up an world's largest two wheeler factory (called the Future Factory) in Tamil Nadu at a cost of ₹2400 crore after signing a memorandum with the Government of Tamil Nadu.
+In December 2020, the company announced its plan to set up the world's largest two wheeler factory (called the Future Factory) in Tamil Nadu at a cost of ₹2400 crore after signing a memorandum with the Government of Tamil Nadu.
 It acquired a 500-acre land in Pochampalli, Krishnagiri District in January 2021; the construction work for the factory began in late February.

 Ola Electric received 500,000 bookings for scooters in the first month of availability.

 Ola Electric started delivering its S1 and S1 Pro models in December 2021 with the deliveries of 100 scooters in Bengaluru and Chennai, although some promised features were not enabled in initial deliveries.

 Ola Electric raised more than $200 million from Falcon Edge, SoftBank Group and others at a valuation of $3 billion in September 2021.
-In December the same year, it raised $53 million in an investment round led by Singaporean holding company, Temasek.
+In December the same year, it raised $53 million in an investment round led by Singaporean investment firm, Temasek.
 In January 2022, Ola Electric raised US$200 million from multiple investors at a valuation of US$5 billion.

-In late March 2022, Ola made a strategic multi-million-dollar investment in Israel-based battery technologies company StoreDot to incorporate and manufacture its XFC (extreme fast charging) battery technologies for future vehicles in India.
-In the wake of fire incident in their product in Pune on 26th March, the company recalled a batch of 1441 scooters in April.
-Claiming it as a pre-emptive measure the company said it will help them investigate further.
+In late March 2022, Ola made a strategic investment in Israel-based battery technology company StoreDot to incorporate and manufacture its XFC (extreme fast charging) battery technologies for future vehicles in India.
+In the wake of a fire incident in its scooter in Pune on 26 March, the company recalled a batch of 1,441 scooters in April as a "pre-emptive measure".

+On 20 June 2022, Ola Electric teased its first sedan electric car.
+However, two years later, the company scrapped its plan to launch electric cars, choosing to focus on electric scooters and motorcycles.

+In July 2022, CEO Bhavish Aggarwal announced that the company was building Battery Innovation Center (BIC) in Bangalore, which would be Asia's largest cell R&D facility, with an investment of $500 million.

+In October 2023, the company raised $140 million in equity and $240 million in debt, at a valuation of $5.4 billion, to set up a lithium-ion battery manufacturing facility in Tamil Nadu called Ola Gigafactory.

+On 2 August 2024, Ola Electric launched its initial public offering (IPO) and raised ₹5,500 crore.
+Existing investors, including founder Aggarwal, sold 84.9 million shares in the IPO.

-On 20 June 2022, Ola Electric teased its first sedan electric car, under development and likely to be launched in 2023.
-Company’s CEO Bhavish Aggarwal said that more details will be revealed on August 15 this year.
+On 15 August 2024, Ola Electric unveiled the prototype of its first electric motorcycle series, named Roadster, which was announced to be launched in three variants in 2025.
+In September 2024, Aggarwal announced that Ola Electric will unveil its electric three-wheeler later that year.

-Bhavish Aggarwal announced its upcoming battery innovation center (BIC) in Bangalore, which will be Asia's largest Cell R&D facility.
-Bhavesh Aggarwal said that the Battery Innovation Center will include more than 165 pieces of “unique and cutting-edge” ab equipment that will cover every component of a cell, making it one of Asia's largest and most advanced cell research and development (R&D) facilities.

 Production

-The factory is spread in a 500 acre, fully-automated complex located in Pochampalli town in the Krishnagiri district of Tamil Nadu.
-The company claimed it will be the largest two wheeler factory in the world with an annual production capacity of 10 million units.
-The factory, named the Ola Future Factory, produced its first electric two-wheeler on 15 August 2021.
-By January 2022, it was manufacturing nearly a thousand electric scooters daily.

-Products

-Ola S1

-Ola S1 was launched on May 27, 2020.
-The scooter can travel 121 km on one charge.
-It can attain a top speed of 90kmph.
-It takes from 5 to 6 hours to recharge the scooter.